datumorphism/datumorphism.github.io/_wiki/nodecrawler/manage-data-using-mongodb.md

 npm i mongojs --save
 ```

 Here is a module that can write data to MongoDB.
-We create a file named `dao.js` and copy pase the following code into it.
+We create a file named `dao.js` and copy/paste the following code into it.

 ```JavaScript
 // use mongojs